The Parent Corner

 - High school GPA

-- The Ohio State University at Newark awarded 65 scholarships during the 2016 -2017 school year.
+The Ohio State University at Newark awarded 62 different scholarships during the 2019-2020 school year.

 - Average scholarship award $2,000.

-- Scholarship awarding timeline estimated to begin in February and continue until funds are exhausted (Awardees will be notified via Ohio State University email and US mail).
+- Scholarship awarding timeline estimated to begin in February and continue until funds are exhausted (Awardees will be notified via Ohio State University email).

-- Student must accept scholarship & return acceptance form by deadline provided.
-Failure to do so may result in forfeiture of scholarship.
+- Student must submit a letter of thanks to the donor by deadline provided.
+Failure to do so will result in forfeiture of scholarship.

 Opportunities:Does your student know this about the Ohio State Newark campus: